gblow/Prework-Study-Guide/README.md

 ## Prework

 This Study Guide was created for boot camp students who were going through the Prework project.
-It contains notes on HTML, CSS, git and JavaScript.:
+It contains notes on HTML, CSS, git and JavaScript:

 ## Installation